Get a quote on Product Insurance

 What does Product Recall Insurance cover?

-Product Recall Insurance generally covers first-party losses that result from a product recall, including the costs of withdrawing a product from market, product loss, disposing of defective products, labor costs to manage a recall, product testing, and more.
+Product Recall Insurance generally covers first-party losses that result from a product recall, including the costs of withdrawing a product from market, loss of sales, product loss, disposal costs of defective products, labor costs to manage a recall, product testing, and more.

 Coverage does vary widely for Product Recall Insurance, as the insurance market for this type of coverage is highly specialized.
 Depending on the type of product you sell and the industry you’re in, Product Recall Insurance policies may look very different.